 Where is the studio?

 Our Flagship Studio is at Kalyani Nagar in Pune.
-There are two more studios at Sopan Baug and NIBM in Pune.
+There is one more studio at Sopan Baug/NIBM in Pune.

-And we have three branches in Mumbai at Dadar/Wadala, Tardeo/Haji Ali, Marine Lines and Powai/Mulund.
+And we have four branches in Mumbai at Dadar/Wadala, Tardeo/Haji Ali, Marine Lines and Powai/Mulund.

 How do I join?